Activists break in and release 3,000 mink from Wisconsin fur farm

 Animal rights activists released 3,000 minks during a late-night break-in at a fur farm in western Wisconsin, the Trempealeau County Sheriff's Office said Wednesday.

 The break-in happened sometime between late-night Friday and early Saturday, the Sheriff's Office said in a news release.
-The activists opened the cages of roughly 3,000 of the 4,000 minks kept at the farm.
-The farm is located in Independence, Wis.
+The activists opened the cages of roughly 3,000 of the 4,000 minks kept at the farm, which is in Independence, Wis.

 About 90% of the minks have been recovered so far, Hobbs said.
 No suspects have been arrested, and the Sheriff's Office is still investigating.